jupyter-book/mystmd/docs/tables.md

 % TODO: The centering isn't working!?

-## Adding a Caption
+## Table directive

-You can use the {myst:directive}`table` directive to add a caption to a markdown table.
+To add more features to your table, you can use the {myst:directive}`table` directive.
+Here you can add a caption and label.
+Adding a label enables [cross-referencing](cross-references.md) .

 ```{myst}
 :::{table} Table caption